|COUNTRY||UPDATE ON CURRENT RESTRICTIONS|

 |Ivory Coast ||

-The borders in Ivory Coast are open and Work Permit holders as well as essential permit holders can enter provided that they receive an approval from the relevant authorities prior departure.
+The borders in Ivory Coast are open, with the exception of land and maritime borders.
+Work permit holders as well as essential permit holders can enter provided that they receive an approval from the relevant authorities prior departure.
 A COVID clearance certificate is required to enter the country.
 The Authorities are operational and accept work and residence permits applications currently.

 Lesotho remains on lockdown and borders are closed except for all but essential trade.
 SAA Airlink flights between Maseru and Johannesburg Airport have been suspended.
 Moshoeshoe International Airport and the border crossing points at Maseru Bridge, Caledonspoort (Butha Buthe), Maputsoe Bridge, Qacha’s Nek Bridge and Vanrooyens Gate (Mafeteng) remain open, but with reduced operating hours, for conveyance of essential goods and services only.
 Entry and exit to Lesotho is allowed with approval from the Ministry of Home Affairs to provide or receive emergency medical services for a life threatening condition.
 The Ministry of Foreign Affairs has advised that foreign visitors will be permitted to leave Lesotho to board flights out of South Africa when flights resume.
 However, visitors to Lesotho must travel through, or transit via, South Africa.